Upper Montclair Country Club

 Upper Montclair Country Club is an A. W. Tillinghast-designed private golf club located in Clifton, New Jersey, approximately 12 miles (20 km) west of New York City.
+Upper Montclair is the only golf club in the United States that has hosted professional events from all three U.S. tours (PGA, LPGA and Champions).

 History

 The original 18-hole golf course and a new clubhouse opened in 1928.
 In the 1950s, Robert Trent Jones Sr. led a major course renovation, transforming Upper Montclair Country Club into the present 27-hole championship design.
 In 2000, the club hired Roger Rulewich to complete a course renovation project that included installing state-of-the-art drainage and irrigation system, while reshaping and restoring all of the bunkers throughout the 27-hole facility.

 Upper Montclair has appeared in episodes of The Sopranos.